sim-lu/rust-cli-task-manager/README.md

 # Rust CLI Task Manager ✨

-A vibey command-line task manager built in Rust with interactive prompts, color coding, and emoji support.
+A command-line task manager built in Rust with interactive prompts, color coding, and emoji support.
 Keep track of your tasks with style! 🚀

 ## Features